-In late September, Elon Musk stated Tesla's intent to launch a UBI product in Texas, citing how, with the stream of "actual driving data", that Tesla was best placed to price insurance premiums for its customers.
+Elon Musk just tweeted Tesla's intent to launch a UBI product in Texas in October, citing why, with the stream of "actual driving data", Tesla was best placed to price insurance premiums for its customers.

-For once, however, this announcement is not so "avantgarde" for Tesla, and in fact represents the tip of the iceberg for the insurance industry...
+For once, however, this announcement is not so "avant-garde" and in fact represents the tip of the iceberg for the insurance industry...